How to Use Packing Cubes to Save Space: The Secret to Carry-On Only Travel

 The top of the cube opens fully for you to store your clean clothes, and when they are dirty you can shove them in the bottom compartment (which opens along one side) to keep them separate.

-Simon has been using his Peak Design cubes for two years and they look as good as new.
+Simon has been using his Peak Design cubes for four years and they look as good as new.
 They are well made with an abrasion and rip-resistant coating and are covered by the Peak Design lifetime warranty.

 The Peak Design cubes are definitely a contender for the best packing cubes, especially if you want a more stylish design or a way to store dirty laundry.